Quantum phases, Supersolids and quantum phase transitions of interacting bosons in frustrated lattices: Solid and supersolid near on a triangular Lattice

 Triangular lattice is the simplest frustrated lattice ( Fig.1a).
 From spin wave expansion, the authors in \cite{gan} found that a SS state is more robust in a triangular lattice with only $ t $ and $ V_{1} $ terms in Eqn.\ref{boson} and a SS state with $ \sqrt{3} \times \sqrt{3} $ pattern is stable even at half filling $ q=2 $.
-Indeed, this discovery was confirmed by several recent QMC simulations \cite{ss1,ss2,ss3,ss4}.
+Indeed, this discovery was confirmed by several recent QMC simulations \cite{ss12,ss3,ss4}.

-We will investigate the phases and quantum phase transitions when slightly away from the $ 1/3 $ filling.
-Because of the P-H symmetry at $ U=\infty $, the results are equally valid near $2/3 $ filling.
-As shown in the Table 1 in \cite{five}, for $ q=3 $, there are 3 minima at $ (0,0), (0, 2 \pi/3), (0, 4 \pi/3) $.
-Let's label the three eigenmodes at the three minima as $ \xi_{l}, l=1,2,3 $.
-The general effective action in terms of the three modes invariant under all the MSG transformations upto sixth order terms was written down \cite{tri}.
-The effective action can be simplified in the permutative representation basis $ \phi_{l}, l=1,2,3 $ given by:
+We will investigate the phases, especially various kinds insulating phases and quantum phase transitions at or slightly away from the $ 1/3 (2/3) $ filling.
+With the gauge chosen in Fig.1b, the general effective vortex action in terms of the three eigen-modes $ \xi_{l}, l=0,1,2 $ ( See Eqn.\ref{fields} below ) invariant under all the PSG transformations upto sixth order terms was written down in \cite{tri}.
+In the permutative representation basis $ \phi_{l}, l=0,1,2 $ given by